aniket0880/Authentication-with-SpringBoot/README.md

    cd your-project-folder
    ```
 3. Configure the application properties:
+   - `Note :` User must have postgres to run this project
    - Navigate to `src/main/resources/application.properties`.
    - Update database configuration and other necessary settings:
    ```properties